 To thoroughly and methodically analyze accomplishment against specific goals and criteria.

-An evaluation technique for technology that requires analyzing benefits and risks, understanding the trade-offs, and then determining the best action to take in order to ensure that the desired positive outcomes outweigh the negative consequences.
-Techniques used to analyze accomplishments against specific goals and criteria.
-Examples of assessments include tests, surveys, observations, and self-assessment.
+An evaluation technique for technology that requires analyzing benefits and risks, understanding the trade-offs and then determining the best action to take in order to ensure that the desired positive outcomes outweigh the negative consequences.

 A group technique for solving problems, generating ideas, stimulating creative thinking, etc. by unrestrained spontaneous participation in discussion.

 A person using the services of a professional person or organization.